If you just got a 1099 form in the mail and you’re not sure what to do with it, stay tuned – I’m gonna explain exactly what’s going on!

 WHO RECEIVES A 1099K FORM?

-Also I will note – it’s totally possible to receive one of these forms even with gross sales under the current threshold.
+Also I will note — it’s totally possible to receive a 1099K even with gross sales under the current threshold.
 One reason being that some states already have adopted the $600 threshold.
 If you receive one and didn’t hit the threshold, that’s not a big deal!
 Keep reading.

 SO WHAT DO I ACTUALLY NEED TO DO, JANET?